What is the NFCC: National Foundation for Credit Counseling

 What Is Credit Counseling?

-Credit counseling is an educational service that gives consumers an unbiased look at their finances; helps them determine the root cause of debt problems; and suggests steps to eliminate all forms of household debt.
+Credit counseling is an educational service for consumers.
+It provides an unbiased look at their finances; helps them determine the root cause of debt problems; and suggests steps to eliminate all forms of household debt.

-Credit Counselors gather information about income and spending and use it to help draw up an affordable budget.
-They also offer deft relief options – debt management programs, debt settlement, debt consolidation – and advice on how long it should take to resolve the problem.
+Credit Counselors gather information about your income and spending and use it to help draw up an affordable budget.
+They also offer deft relief options – debt management programs, debt settlement, Nonprofit Debt Settlement, debt consolidation, bankruptcy – and advice on how long it should take to resolve the problem.

 NFCC Annual Consumer Financial Literacy Survey

-- 39% of households carry credit card debt from month to month, a 6% increase in the last two years
+- 38% of households carry credit card balances from month to month

 - 22% of Americans pay bills late